Saci-Career/saci-admin/frontend/README.md

 - Role: role is the main entity in this project.
 Following the previous examples, roles would be clerks, programmers and managers
 - Level: possible position a worker can be inside a role.
 Also in the previous example, a manager can be an entry level, a mid level or an advanced manager.
 These are levels
 - Knowledge: knowledges attached to some role.
-A manager for example, should know somethings like risk management, scheduling and resource allocation.
+A manager for example, should know something like risk management, resource allocation and scheduling.
 These are the knowledges attached to the role manager.
 Also, each knowledge has a weight, from 0 to 5, where as greater it is, more important that knowledge is for a given role.
 So, for example, in ACME it's more important for a manager to know resource allocation than risk management.
 In this case, resource allocation would have a greater score than risk management.
 This weight will be consider ahead, when we calculate the worker score

 ## How worker score is calculated?